Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: EXPERIMENTS AND ANALYSIS

 \subsection{Training and Testing Details}

-For the selection of hyper-parameters, we make the values of losses as close to the same order of magnitude as possible.
-So, in formula \ref{equ:ts}, we set $\lambda_1$ = 0.1, $\lambda_2$ = 100, $\lambda_3$ = 10 by cross validation.
+The choice of hyper-parameters is guided by the requirement to maintain the contributions to the final loss values of the same order of magnitude.
+Accordingly, in formula \ref{equ:ts}, we set $\lambda_1$ = 0.1, $\lambda_2$ = 100, $\lambda_3$ = 10 by cross validation.

-Our goal is to train a powerful decomposition network that can decompose images into high-frequency and low-frequency images well.
-In this way, our input images in the training phase are not limited to infrared images and visible light images.
+Our goal is to train a powerful decomposition network that can decompose images into high-frequency and low-frequency components.
+In this sense, our input images in the training phase are not limited to multi-modal image data.
 We can also use MS-COCO\cite{lin2014microsoft} and Imagenet\cite{deng2009imagenet} or other images to achieve this goal.
-In our experiment, we use MS-COCO as the training set to train our decomposition network.
+In our experiment, we use MS-COCO as the training set to design our decomposition network.
 We select about 80,000 images as input images.
 These images are converted to gray scale images which are then resized to 256$\times $256.

-We select twelve pairs of infrared and visible light images from the TNO \cite{toet2014tno} as our test images.
-The reason why the TNO dataset is not used as training data is that the TNO dataset has few pictures and is suitable for testing.
-At the same time, we select fifty pairs of infrared and visible light images from the RoadScene dataset\cite{xu2020fusiondn} for testing.
+For the infrared image and visible light image fusion task, we use the TNO dataset \cite{toet2014tno} and the RoadScene dataset \cite{xu2020fusiondn}.
+For the RoadScene dataset, we convert the images to gray scale to keep the the visible light image channels consistent with infrared image.
+For the multi-focus image fusion task, we use the Lytro dataset \cite{Nejati2015Multi}.
+The Lytro image are split according to the RGB channels to obtain three pairs of images.
+The fusion result is merged according to the RGB to obtain a fused image.
+For the medical image fusion task, we use the Harvard dataset\cite{Harvard}.
+For the multi-focus image fusion task, we use the dataset in \cite{Cai2018medataset}.

 We input batchsize of 64 images to the network every iteration.
-And, we select Adam\cite{kingma2014adam} iterator and adaptive learning rate decay method\cite{zeiler2012adadelta} as the learning rate scheduler.
-We set the initial learning rate to 1e-3, the attenuation factor to 0.5, the maximum patience to 5 iterations, and the minimum learning rate threshold to 1e-8.
+And, we select Adam\cite{kingma2014adam} optimiser with an adaptive learning rate decay method\cite{zeiler2012adadelta} as the learning rate scheduler.
+We set the initial learning rate to 1e-3, the attenuation factor to 0.5, the stopping criterion to 5 iterations, and the minimum learning rate threshold to 1e-8.
 We set the maximum number of epoches to 1000.

-In the test phase, because our network is a fully convolutional network, we input infrared images and visible light images without preprocessing operations.
+In the test phase, because our network is fully convolutional, we input infrared images and visible light images without preprocessing operations.

 The experiment is conducted on the two NVIDIA TITAN Xp GPUs and 128GB of CPU memory.
 We decompose 1000 images with 256$\times$256 resolution one by one and calculate the average calculation time.
 It takes about 2ms to decompose each image.